 It includes people of African descent from Africa, the Caribbean, the Pacific, Europe, the United States, Latin America, and all over the world

-The first-ever African History Month conference virtually took place on 1st March 2021 and began with celebrating the 125th Adwa’s decisive victory which humiliated the invading colonial Italian Army in the battle of Adowa and was celebrated from 1st March with the last conference held on 31st March ending on 1st April 2021.
+The first-ever African History Month conference virtually took place on 1st March 2021 and began with celebrating the 125th Adwa’s decisive victory which humiliated the invading colonial Italian Army in the battle of Adowa and was celebrated from 1st March with the last conference held on 31st March.

-The African History Month will therefore be celebrated each year from 1st March-1st April to reeducate the world on the importance of respecting African culture ,art and acknowledging Africa’s enormous contributions throughout history.
+The African History Month will therefore be celebrated each year from 1st March-March 31st to reeducate the world on the importance of respecting African culture ,art and acknowledging Africa’s enormous contributions throughout history.

 The United States of Africa is registered as a non-profit corporation in Texas, United States, and